BradyAJohnston/MolecularNodes/.github/CONTRIBUTING.md

 ## Introduction
 Molecular Nodes is an add-on for the 3D modelling and animation program [Blender](https://blender.org).
 It enables import of structural biology data formats into Blender, and provides a suite of methods for interacting, animating and visualising this data.

 The structure of Molecular Nodes is likely quite different to other python projects you may be familiar with, and different to other Blender add-ons as well.
-Some things are done in a particularly _quirky_ qay, usually to be usable as an add-on inside of Blender.
+Some things are done in a particularly _quirky_ way, usually to be usable as an add-on inside of Blender.

 Molecular Nodes is primarily an add-on, and intended to be interacted with through Blender's GUI.
 There is experimental support for installing and using as a python package from `pypi`.
 This is still extremely experimental, and again results in a lot of strange quirks as we are using a program intended for use through a GUI, through a script.

 ### Molecular Nodes Overview
 There are a couple of distinct areas of Molecular Nodes to be aware of.